 Divine CompositionLaurence Tiblis

-It has been called the prayer heard around the world.
-As stewards of Mary and her Miraculous Medal Shrine, the Vincentians of the Eastern Province celebrate 90 years of upholding the tradition of praying the Novena uninterrupted every Monday.
+It has been called the prayer, the Divine Composition, heard around the world.
+As stewards of Mary and her Basilica Shrine of Our Lady of the Miraculous Medal, the Vincentians of the Eastern Province celebrate 90 years of upholding the tradition of praying the Novena uninterrupted every Monday.

 It was an age of unbelief and hostility to religion.
 France was still recovering from the Revolution, which decimated churches, monasteries, and religious communities throughout the country.
 The Reign of Terror (roughly 1792-1794) was responsible for killing more than 16,500 people suspected of being “enemies of the Revolution.”
 By 1830, the Vincentians and the Daughters of Charity, like many religious congregations, had lost so many members they “were only a remnant, two very small communities comprised of the survivors of the Revolution.”

 It was in this situation that our Blessed Mother brought the splendor of heaven to a quiet and humble Daughter of Charity, Catherine Labouré on November 27, 1830.
 This was not her first visit to Catherine (the first occurred in July 1830), but it was the occasion in which Catherine received her heavenly commission: to make and distribute the Miraculous Medal to the faithful.
 (Click here to read “A Medal that Changed the World”)